edakturk14/zk-tutorial/README.md

 # Getting started building on Mina Protocol

-A simple overview of creating & deploying a zkApp on Mina Protocol.
+This section is an overview of creating & deploying a starter zkApp on Mina Protocol.

+*I'd highly recommend checking out [Mina Docs](https://docs.minaprotocol.com/zkapps) for deeper dive and more examples.
+Also here's a great presentation from [Jack](https://twitter.com/jackservia) on building [Mina zkApps](https://www.youtube.com/watch?v=kqjPwPV7qMA&ab_channel=ETHGlobal).*

 ## Tools

 - NodeJS 16+
-- [zkapp-cli](https://www.npmjs.com/package/zkapp-cli): package for creating zkApps using [SnarkyJS](https://docs.minaprotocol.com/zkapps/snarkyjs-reference) which is the Typescript Framework for writing zkApps on Mina Protocol
+- [Mina zkApp CLI](https://www.npmjs.com/package/zkapp-cli): package for creating zkApps using [SnarkyJS](https://docs.minaprotocol.com/zkapps/snarkyjs-reference) which is the Typescript Framework for writing zkApps on Mina Protocol.
+Test framework, formatting, git and other tools are also included in the NPM package
-- Berkeley Testnet Alpha: where the app will be deployed to
+- Berkeley Testnet: where the app will be deployed to (at the time of writing this post, zkApps are not yet available on Mina Mainnet)
 - [Mina Block Explorer for Berkeley](https://berkeley.minaexplorer.com/)

 ## Installation